Adobe Managed CDN

 www

-- Map the domains to your Edge Delivery site.
+- Add a CDN configuration to map your domain to your Edge Delivery site.
 (This will be done differently depending on what deployment option you chose)

 - Setup push invalidation in the project's configuration